Learn Java Easy. Chapter 5 Exercises

 }

 Exercise 6.
-Create a program that shows the multiplication table for 8.
+Create a program that shows the multiplication table of 8.

 Solution using for: